THUDM/HGB/README.md

 4. **What is the format of training data and submission files?**

 You can read the instructions in biendata competitions in "Data" and "Evaluation" panel.
-What should be noticed is that, your prediction file should be on the top level of the zipped file when using right click.
+What should be noticed is that, your prediction files should be on the top level of the zipped file.

 For example, you should submit a zip like this: